getcarina/getcarina.com/_tutorials/005-docker-swarm-intro.md

 #### Scheduling constraints

-Scheduling constraints are key-value pairs associated to particular segments.
+Scheduling constraints are key-value pairs associated with particular segments.
 They act much like segment tags.
 When creating a container, you can select a subset of segments that should be considered for scheduling by specifying one or more sets of matching key-value pairs.

 Docker Swarm allows you to filter segments based on key-values available via `docker info`.